santisq/PSCompression/docs/en-US/Compress-GzipArchive.md

 ### -Force

-Replaces an existing Gzip file with a new one.
-All contents will be lost.
+Replaces the content of a Gzip file.

 ```yaml
 Type: SwitchParameter